-The story is from my 3rd missions trip to Haiti, as my church was going weekly to help after the earthquake.
-I was selected as the team leader being the most experienced this time around.
+The story is from my third mission trip to Haiti, as my church was going weekly to help after the earthquake.
+I was selected as the team leader, being the most experienced this time around.

 Being the team leader, everyone kept coming to me with concerns and asking for updates.
 I admit even I was worried.